MahmoudKamal01/namazeg/README.md

 4. Preview the form in real-time.
 5. Share the form with others and start collecting responses.
 6. Export responses as an Excel file for further analysis.
+7. Upgrade your plan using Stripe for enhanced features and capabilities.

 ## Stay Tuned